palkan/action_policy/docs/aliases.md

 By default, `ActionPolicy::Base` sets `manage?` as a default rule.

+## Aliases and Private Methods

+Rules in `action_policy` can only be public methods.
+Trying to use a private method as a rule will raise an error.
+Thus, aliases can also only point to public methods.

 ## Rule resolution with subclasses

 Here's the order in which aliases and concrete rule methods are resolved in regards to subclasses: